tramynn/user-component/README.md

 This is the parent folder for all of the images for the application.

 - ### icons
+  - This contains the group svg and the roles folder.
+  - roles
-  - This contains all of the icons for the user roles.
+    - This folder is for all of the user role icons.

 ## tests